HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 1. **Patients-with-cancer-condition** approach (CapabilityStatements for the [sender][mcode-sender-patients-with-cancer-condition] and [receiver][mcode-receiver-patients-with-cancer-condition]):

     Senders respond to the following request with a Bundle of Patient resources for all mCODE Patients.
-Preferred over the approaches below UNLESS [reverse chaining](https://www.hl7.org/fhir/search.html#has) is entirely unsupported on the system.
+This method is preferred over the approaches below UNLESS [reverse chaining](https://www.hl7.org/fhir/search.html#has) is entirely unsupported on the system.

         GET [base]/Patient?_has:Condition:subject:code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs